 “To – Whomsoever shall be the future possessor of this Amethyst.
 These lines are addressed in mourning before he, or she, shall assume the responsibility of owning it.

-This stone is trebly accursed and is stained with blood, and the dishonour of everyone who has ever owned it.
+This stone is trebly accursed and is stained with blood and the dishonour of everyone who has ever owned it.
 It was looted from the treasure of the Temple of the God Indra at Cawnpore during the Indian mutiny in 1855 and brought to this country by Colonel W. Ferris of the Bengal Cavalry.
-From the day he possessed it he was unfortunate, and lost both health and money.
+From the day he possessed it he was unfortunate and lost both health and money.
 His son who had it after his death, suffered the most persistent ill-fortune till I accepted the stone from him in 1890.
 He had given it once to a friend, but the friend shortly afterwards committed suicide and left it back to him by will.

-From the moment I had it, misfortunes attacked me until I had it bound round with a double headed snake that had been a finger ring of Heydon the Astrologer, looped up with Zodiacal plaques and neutralized between Heydon’s magic Tau and two amethyst scaraboei of Queen Hatasu’s period, brought from Der el-Bahari (Thebes).
+From the moment I had it, misfortunes attacked me until I had it bound round with a double-headed snake that had been a finger ring of Heydon the Astrologer, looped up with Zodiacal plaques and neutralized between Heydon’s magic Tau and two amethyst scaraboei of Queen Hatasu’s period, brought from Der el-Bahari (Thebes).
 It remained thus quietly until 1902, though not only I, but my wife, Professor Ross, W.H.Rider, and Mrs Hadden, frequently saw in my library the Hindu Yoga, who haunts the stone trying to get it back.
 He sits on his heels in a corner of the room, digging in the floor with his hands, as of searching for it.

-In 1902, under protest I gave it to a friend, who was thereupon overwhelmed with every possible disaster.
+In 1902, under protest, I gave it to a friend, who was thereupon overwhelmed with every possible disaster.
 On my return from Egypt in 1903 I found she had returned it to me, and after another great misfortune had fallen on me I threw it into the Regent’s Canal.
-Three months afterwards it was bought back to me by a Wardour St. dealer who had bought if from a dredger.
+Three months afterwards it was bought back to me by a Wardour St. dealer who had bought it from a dredger.
 Then I gave it to a friend who was a singer, at her earnest wish.
 The next time she tried to sing, her voice was dead and she has never sung since.

-I feel that it is exerting a baleful influence over my new born daughter so I am now packing it in seven boxes and depositing it at my bankers, with directions that it is not to see the light again until I have been dead thirty three years.
+I feel that it is exerting a baleful influence over my newborn daughter so I am now packing it in seven boxes and depositing it at my bankers, with directions that it is not to see the light again until I have been dead thirty-three years.
 Whoever shall open it, shall first read this warning, and then do so as he pleases with the Jewel.
 My advice to him or her is to cast it into the sea.
 I am forbidden by the Rosicrucian Oath to do this, or I would have done it long ago.”

 (Signed) Edward Heron-Allen

-Nowadays, the Purple Dehli Sapphire which is, in fact, an amethyst resides at the Natural History Museum and is often on public display.
+Nowadays, the Purple Dehli Sapphire, which is, in fact, an amethyst resides at the Natural History Museum and is often on public display.
 Although the museum itself is on the belief that Heron-Allen manufactured much of the story, rumour still abounds that the gem has an evil influence on those close to it, and the curse will only be over when it is returned to the place it truly belongs.